Sp3ctro/Sp3ctro.github.io/_posts/2020-01-30-FRM-Reading-4.md

 VAR backtesting is the process of analysing VAR model expectations versus realised returns.
 The comparison of the VAR model should be performed against *cleaned* returns, which are returns data which have been adjusted to remove effects which are not marked to market, such as funding costs, taxes, and so on.

+## VAR Backtesting Difficulties
+*Explain the significant difficulties in backtesting a VaR model*

+VAR estimations and backtests are static calculations, whereas portfolios, the inputs which govern their structure and exposures, and other factors are constantly changing.
+This leads to a scenario in which once a VAR backtest is done, it is almost instantly obsolete; at least technically.
+Backtests are analyses on samples of data, and although empirical in nature, they might not capture the full risk profile or behaviour of a portfolio.

 ## Failure Rates
 *Verify a model based on exceptions or failure rates*